RayzorDuff/MushroomProcess/airtable_schema/README.md

 From the current `create_nocodb_schema_full.js` specification:

-1. **Some discrepancies between link columns and created formulas**
+1. **Some discrepancies between Airtable and NocoDB are unavoidables**

    - Primary keys are added to the schema and are different from Airtable defined keys as NocoDB does not allow LongText primary keys.
    - NocoDB creates inverse links that sometimes confuse Airtable's pre-created inverse links.
+   - NocoDB has inherent limitations, such as having formulas add rollup counts or having DATESTR operate on a field that is not a date or datetime field.
+     This script may fail fields in these cases and modifications to Airtable schema may be in order.
+   - NocoDB creates inverse links automatically.
+The script renames these where possible to match Airtable naming, but extra LTAR columns may still appear.
+   - NocoDB does not support rollups over lookup/rollup fields on another table; these should be redesigned in Airtable prior to export
+      (e.g., roll up a primitive field or materialize the value).
-   - Some functions referencing rollup or lookup fields are not created and must be created manually following the migration.
+   - Some formulas are intentionally not created when they rely on unsupported constructs; these must be adjusted in the Airtable schema or created manually.
-   - NocoDB’s v3 LTAR (Linked Table And Rollup) metadata is still evolving; scripts expect to be revisited once the API stabilizes.
+   - NocoDB’s v3 LTAR metadata is still evolving; links creation via v3 may require stabilization steps and may be revisited as the API changes.

+2. ** gen_random_uuid() default value is not being held during nocuuid (Issue #7).

+   - The script attempts to create a nocouuid field that can be used for random text formulas, but the default value is not being held.
+For now, the workaround is to manually update the default value to gen_random_uuid() for PGSQL backends after the import is complete.

 3. **Data import to NocoDB**